MicrosoftDocs/visualstudio-docs/subscriptions/cloud-admin.md

 To add administrators:

 1. Connect to the Azure Portal at [portal.azure.com](https://portal.azure.com).
-2. Sign in with the account you used to purchase the Visual Studio Monthly subscriptions.
+2. Sign in with the account you used to purchase the Visual Studio monthly subscriptions.
 3. In the left navigation pane, scroll down to **Cost Management + Billing**.
 4. In the **My subscriptions** list, choose the Azure subscription that you used to make the purchase.
 5. Click **Access control**, which is located near the top of the list in the left navigation pane.